rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   Is there any good reason to believe that Joseph Smith had a divine revelation when he supposedly translated the golden tablets that became the Book of Mormon in 1830?
 How are other supposed events of revelation any different?
--   Is there anything about the way the world is that would be mysterious under the hypothesis that the metaphysical claims of religion are false?
+-   Is there anything about the development of the world's religions and their scriptures that would be mysterious under the hypothesis that the metaphysical claims of religions are largely mistaken and false?

 Morality